attify/attify-badge/README.md

 ### Trouble Shooting

-- In case the installer shows errors, try installing the library/tool which causes the error manually.
+- In case the installer shows errors, try installing it manually.

 - If that doesn't work register an issue on github and we will get back to you ASAP.